Clipboard Protection¶

-Restricting the ability to copy or paste content may be necessary for applications that handle confidential or sensitive data.
-This ensures that data does not cross the application boundary through user actions or via the clipboard.
-Even if malware cannot penetrate an application, it could still potentially read the clipboard's content and steal data.
+Restricting copy and paste functionality may be necessary for applications that handle confidential or sensitive data.
+This ensures that data does not leave the application through user actions or through a malicious app that reads the clipboard.
+Even if malware cannot break into an application, it can still read the clipboard content and steal data.

-The mobile services integrates the ClipboardManager API to access and manage the system clipboard.
-Once clipboard protection is enabled on the server, developers can add the ClipboardProtectionService instance to the SDKInitializer.start method.
-This ensures that data copied or cut within a protected application cannot be pasted into external applications, and vice versa.
+Once clipboard protection is enabled on the server, you can add the ClipboardProtectionService instance to the SDKInitializer.start method.
+This ensures that data copied or cut within a protected application cannot be pasted into external applications.
+It also ensures that content from external applications cannot be pasted into the protected application.

 The ClipboardProtectionService constructor accepts an optional argument to enable protection before receiving the signal from the server.
 By default, this feature is disabled.